domwakeling/tv-tracker/README.md

 In particular have followed the examples for [creating a custom React hook](https://swr.vercel.app/getting-started#make-it-reusable), which is in `lib/hooks/useUser.js`.

+## API for TV shows

+Using the [Open Movie Database](http://www.omdbapi.com/) API &mdash; which appears to hold similar data to IMDb, but is available open source.
+I'm presently using the *absolutely free* version, which is rate-limited to 1,000 queries per day, but the developer uses Patreon and opens up much larger rate limits (100,000 queries per day at £1/month, for instance).

+Documentation is s touch sparse (for instance the main docs don't mention that there's a query parameter `&season=<num>` to get a complete episode list for a given season of a given show) but between the documents and the changelog there's enough there to work it out.

 ## Database structures

 Data for the 'tv shows' side of the app is stored in a database called 'Shows'.
 This has two